DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <p>A low rumbling cuts through the rain.
 In the distance, you see the massive chains of the drawbridge tense, their links clanking against one another as the mechanism awakens once more.
 Slowly, like a stirring giant, the drawbridge rises into the night, leaving the fog-choked chasm behind.
 With a shuddering thud, it settles into place, the torchlight flickering across its wooden beams and rusted iron bolts once more.</p>
 </div>

-## O4a.
+## O4b.
 The Foyer
 <span class="citation"><em>This scene takes place in Chapter 4, Area K7.</em></span>

 The castle foyer is largely as described in <span class="citation">K7.
 Entry (p.
 54)</span>.
-However, the **dragon wyrmling** statues do not attack the players for as long as the players are here by invitation.
+However, decrease the number of **dragon wyrmling** statues to two.
+The dragon statues do not attack the players for as long as the players are here by invitation.

 In addition, revise this area’s description as follows as Rahadin leads the players through for the first time: